csmiga/workstation_x64/README.md

 ## wokstation_x64

-Automated workstation installation and configuration for x86-64 architecture .
+Automated workstation installation and configuration for x86-64 architecture.